speakeasy-api/openapi-reference-documentation/README.md

 `description` | Human readable information.
 [CommonMark syntax](https://spec.commonmark.org/) may be used. | | |
 `x-...` | Extension fields | | |

+To decide which security to choose, please review this [article](https://www.speakeasyapi.dev/post/openapi-tips-auth).

 Below are the fields that are required for each value of `type`.

 - `type: apiKey`